BDX-town/Mangane/README.md

 **That's it!** :tada:
 **Mangane FE is installed.**
 The change will take effect immediately, just refresh your browser tab.
-It's not necessary to restart the Pleroma service.
+You may need to restart pleroma/akkoma for the change to take effect.

 ## :elephant: Deploy on Mastodon